How to do Cairns and the Great Barrier Reef on a family budget

 3. Live like a local

-In between the (incredible) classic Queensland excursions, our down time was spent driving around and soaking in the scenery – the Captain Cook Highway is one of a kind – perusing local bookshops, sampling ice-cream, and revelling in the low-key way of life.
+In between the (incredible) classic Queensland excursions, our downtime was spent driving around and soaking in the scenery – the Great Barrier Reef Drive is one of a kind – perusing local bookshops, sampling ice-cream, and reveling in the low-key way of life.

 We weren’t after the adrenaline-filled experience, so staying content with the simple things made our time both affordable and memorable.
 We’re big believers in slow travel and diving in deep with a local culture.